Flag Day–What About It?

 Special Note for Everyone:

 No matter what country you live in it is most often a good thing to join in celebrating their patriotic holidays and respecting their heritage with them.
 Begin by learning more about America's Flag Day and checking out the dates that other countries celebrate their national day.
-Remember, peoples histories are who they are whether popular opinion agrees or not.
+Remember, people's histories are who they are whether popular opinion agrees or not.
+Joining in creating a sense of community support for each other is a good thing!

 Paint a Patriotic Fireworks T-shirt